-Financial reporting is not just about technical compliance, but also about effective communication.
-Investors continue to ask for a step-up in the quality of business reporting, so preparers should be careful not to become buried in compliance at the expense of relevance.
+Financial reporting is not just about technical compliance, but also effective communication.
+Investors continue to ask for a step-up in the quality of business reporting, so preparers should be careful not to become buried in compliance to the exclusion of relevance.
 In preparing their interim financial statements, entities need to focus on improving their communication by reporting financial information in a meaningful way.

 Entities may also consider innovating their financial statement presentation and disclosure in the broader context of corporate reporting.
-For more information, see our Better business reporting web page.
+For more information, see Connected ReportingToday.